xbmc/repo-scripts/script.module.xbmcswift2/README.md

 This is an automatically generated repository for the KODI distribution of xbmcswift2.
 Only use this repository if you know what you are doing.

-This version is both python2 and python3 compatible.
+This version is python2 only (gotham-matrix)